Author and Activist

 100% tariff on imports and remittances

 This is a long argument in development economics and takes a detailed discussion.
-Without the analysis it cna look crazy.
+Without the analysis it can look crazy.
 The idea is to stimulate local value add, with all the sector multipliers that come with it.
-See Eric Reinert How rich countries got rich and why poor countries stay poor.
+See Eric Reinert - How rich countries got rich and why poor countries stay poor.

 7) Universal income grant

 It creates a base demand and flattens inequality.
 See Post Capitalism by Paul Mason

 Each rand we go further into debt is a rand we have to dig ourselves out of later.
 Under the current regime we are simply transferring assets to a narrow band and leaving the broad population to pick up the tab later.

 Leave the obsession with FDI.
 Terms have turned against developing markets.
 Cost of Capital is prohibitive and restricts us in the long run.
 We need broad local ownership or nothing.
 There are no examples in the 21st century of countries benefiting from external investment, the terms are always in favor of the creditors.
 Foreign tech expansions are not investments!

 Proprietary software is a one way trail of revenue from us to them.
 Open source builds the local knowledge economy.